 Make Hot Chocolate Bombs (And Spike Them)

 If you haven’t seen hot cocoa bombs all over TikTok or social media, you might be living under a rock.
-They’re all the rage right now and are perfect for a cold winter night during your staycation.
 For a fun activity, you can DIY the hot cocoa bombs and even add a little liquor for an even sweeter treat.
-If you’re more into the spiked drink than the activity, you can buy.
+If you’re more into the spiked drink than the activity, you can buy Bombombs.
 While there are tons of ways to spice up your hot chocolate, our favorites are with Bailey’s, Kahlua, or peppermint schnapps.

 Read a Vacation Book

-You might not be able to head to the beach right now, but that doesn’t mean you can’t pour yourself a refreshing drink and indulge in a page-turning travel book.
+You might be reluctant to head to the beach right now, but that doesn’t mean you can’t pour yourself a refreshing drink and indulge in the best travel books.
 If your reading list has been growing longer, now is the time to knock a book or two off your list.

 Have a Couch Marathon

 If your normal routine consists of tons of running around, relaxing on the couch could easily be the easiest staycation you’ve ever taken.
-If you haven’t already conquered your list of show and movie binges, now is the time for lounging.
-Make sure your marathon has the right ingredients — blankets, pillows, popcorn, comfy clothes, and your favorite pizzeria on speed dial.
+If you haven’t already conquered your list of show and movie binges, now is the time to pick up your popcorn maker and start lounging.
+Make sure your marathon has the right ingredients — the best blankets, pillows, snacks, comfy clothes, and your favorite pizzeria on speed dial.

 Read more: What to Watch Right Now

 When your days consist of working from home, getting outside for some fresh air is a great change of scenery.
-If you live in an area with hiking, tackle a new trail that you’ve never tried before.
+If you live in a hike-friendly area, tackle a new trail that you’ve never tried before.
 If you’re in a city or area without trails, try walking around a new neighborhood to explore new territory.

 Try a New Exercise Class